 7. Language and Writing Proficiency

-For roles that involve transcription or managing sensitive information, fluency in the working language and excellent grammar skills are essential.
-Multilingual skills can provide a significant advantage in multinational companies.
+In roles that require transcription or the management of sensitive information, proficiency in the working language and strong grammar skills are crucial.
+Additionally, having multilingual capabilities can offer a considerable advantage in multinational companies, enhancing communication and collaboration across diverse teams.

 8. Industry-Specific Knowledge